Houqiang Fu Lab

 9/2023—Dinusha’s work on Ga2O3/NiO heterojunctions was accepted to Applied Physics Express!
 Congratulations!

 4/2023—Dinusha won the prestigious ASU Outstanding Research Award!
 Congrats!
-The Outstanding Research Award recognizes graduate and professional students that exemplify excellence in research on all ASU campuses.
+The Outstanding Research Award recognizes graduate and professional students who exemplify excellence in research on all ASU campuses.